 '''

-ppingDateClickHandler: function () {

-document.getElementById("nicByShippingLocationPanel").hidden = true;

-document.getElementById("nicByShippingDatePanel").hidden = false;
+l").hidden = false;

 document.querySelector("div.tabs.tabsButtons > ul > li.tab.last").

 classList.add("selected");

 document.querySelector("div.tabs.tabsButtons > ul > li.tab.first").

 classList.remove("selected");

 };

 nic.clickHandlerMap = {

-\verb|'nicByShippingLocationTab':nic.tabByShippingLocationClickHandler|,
+'nicByShippingLocationTab':nic.tabByShippingLocationClickHandler,

 'nicByShippingDateTab':nic.tabByShippingDateClickHandler

-};

 // assign handlers

 .each(nic.clickHandlerMap, function (handler, selector) {

 const shippingTabElement = document.getElementById(selector);

 shippingTabElement.addEventListener('click', handler, false);

 });

 });

 </script>

 '''

+- 3. Download the underscore-umd-min.js script from https://underscorejs.org/underscore-umd-min.js and place it into /webapps/jasperserverpro/scripts/.

-- 3. Restart JasperReports Server. - 4.
-Go to View > Repository and click Edit to edit a report. - 5.
-Select Controls & Resources from the menu and then enter modules/inputControls/customParametersForm.jsp in Optional JSP Location option. - 6.
-Save and run the report.
+- 4. Restart JasperReports Server.

+- 5. Go to View > Repository and click Edit.

+- 6. Select Controls & Resources from the menu and then enter modules/inputControls/customParametersForm.jsp in the Optional JSP Location field.

+- 7. Save and run the report.

-You can see that Input Controls dialog has two tabs "By Shipping Location" and "By Shipping Date" that contain corresponding Input Controls.
+You can see that the Input Controls dialog has two tabs "By Shipping Location" and "By Shipping Date".
+Each of these tabs contains the corresponding Input controls.

-Figure 5-15 By Shipping Location Tab
+Figure 18: By Shipping Location Tab

-Figure 5-16 By Shipping Date Tab
+Figure 19: By Shipping Date Tab

-5.10.2 Customizing the Report Viewer
+Customizing the Report Viewer

-The report viewer creates the page with the controls for paging through a report and exporting its contents in other formats.
+The report viewer creates the page with the controls for paging through a report, and then exporting its contents in other formats.
 The main JSP files of the report viewer are: